nsf/gocode/README.md

 #### Vim manual installation

+Note: As of go 1.5 there is no $GOROOT/misc/vim script.
+Suggested installation is via [vim-go plugin](https://github.com/fatih/vim-go).

 In order to install vim scripts, you need to fulfill the following steps:

  1. Install official Go vim scripts from **$GOROOT/misc/vim**.
 If you did that already, proceed to the step 2.